 What Is Important To Me?

 At some point in our lives, we lose sight of the aspirations of our childhood.
 We stop asking the fundamental question, “What is important to me?”
-As adults, we become too busy with daily obligations to ask ourselves, “What do I value?”, “What do I care about?” or “What do I want to be?”
+As adults, we become too busy with daily obligations to ask ourselves, “What do I value?”, “What do I care about?”, “What do I want to be?”, or “What makes me happy?”

 Adulthood is messy and complicated.
 It muddies our thoughts and makes those questions difficult to answer.
 Some of us grow up and forget about our childhood dreams altogether.